webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-media-communication.md

 A NACK is a RTCP message sent back to a sender to request re-transmission.
 The receiver crafts a RTCP message with the SSRC and Sequence Number.
 If the sender does not have this RTP packet available to re-send it just ignores the message.

 ### Forward Error Correction
 Also known as FEC.
 Another method of dealing with packet loss.
 FEC is when you send the same data multiple times, without it even being requested.
-This be done at the RTP level, or even lower with the codec.
+This is done at the RTP level, or even lower with the codec.

-If the packet loss for a call is steady this is much better then NACKs.
-The round trip of having to request, and then re-transmit the packet can be significant for NACKs.
+If the packet loss for a call is steady this is a much lower latency solution than NACKs.
+The round trip time of having to request, and then re-transmit the packet can be significant for NACKs.

 ### Adaptive bitrate and Bandwidth Estimation